List of World War II British naval radar: Type 277

 Originally known as Type 271 Mark V, this was a significant improvement on the original design and was later renamed to make this clear.
 Used a single transmit/receive antenna, waveguides instead of coaxial cables and a much more powerful magnetron that considerably improved all-around performance.
 Aerial Outfit AUK was a parabolic dish, ANU was a cropped paraboloid.
 Fitted on a "nodding" mount, often used as a height finding set.
 Superseded in service by Type 278 height finder in County-class destroyers.

 Type 279

 Follow on from Type 79, metric air warning set.
 Had separate Tx and Rx antennas, combined in Type 279M to single antenna operation.
 This set also had a secondary surface search with surface and aerial gunnery capability and used a Precision Ranging Panel, which passed accurate radar ranges directly to the HACS table (analogue computer).

 Type 280

 Metric air warning set with separate Tx / Rx antennas.
 Based upon Army GL Mark I set, fitted to C-class cruisers converted to anti-aircraft ships.
-This set used a Precision Ranging Panel, which passed accurate radar ranges directly to the HACZ table (analogue computer).
+This set used a Precision Ranging Panel, which passed accurate radar ranges directly to the HACS table (analogue computer).